Written By: MB Group

 CPAs are also subject to rules of professional conduct set and enforced by a state’s Board of Public Accountancy, such as:

 Do you know who is doing your taxes?
-CPAs are tax preparers, but all tax preparers aren’t necessarily CPAs.
-In contrast, a tax preparer is not bound to the rules, certifications, and standards that are expected of certified public accountants.
+A tax preparer is not bound to the rules, certifications, and standards that are expected of certified public accountants.
 They do not need to have any specific education or qualification requirements in order to be paid to file tax returns, nor are they required to seek any type of licensing.
 Their main focus is on tax preparation.
 A tax preparer professional’s job is to calculate, prepare, and file income tax returns on behalf of their clientele.
 The tax relationships with non-credentialed tax preparers are often seasonal on an as needed basis.

 By choosing to work with a certified public accountant for your tax preparation needs, you can rest easy knowing that you or your business will be well taken care of due to the level of education and certification that is required.
 Because of the seasonal nature of non-credentialed tax preparers, they do not have the opportunity to get to know you and your business on a deeper level.
 Ultimately, tax preparation should be integrated with a larger tax planning strategy to ensure a greater reduction of your tax liability, and a CPA is well-equipped to help you achieve that.